VOTE ON SEPTEMBER 9 *

-Register to vote in Connecticut!
+Register to vote online by August 22!

 More so now than ever, meaningful change starts at the local level.
-To students in particular, and I encourage you to register to vote in the city where you live the majority of the year and where there are crucial elections in 2025.
-For my New York friends, you can even vote in the primary in CT and the general election back home.
+To students in particular, I encourage you to vote in the city where you live the majority of the year and where there are crucial elections in 2025.
 Your voice matters in New Haven!

 Do I live in Ward 1?

-Ward 1 included Old Campus, eight residential colleges (Jonathan Edwards, Branford, Saybrook, Pierson, Davenport, Trumbull, Berkeley, and Hopper), and a number of off campus apartment buildings.
+Ward 1 includes Old Campus, eight residential colleges (Jonathan Edwards, Branford, Saybrook, Pierson, Davenport, Trumbull, Berkeley, and Hopper), and a number of off campus apartment buildings.
 If you’re not sure whether your off campus address is in Ward 1 or not, click here.

 Information for September 9: